rafaeljcd/data_engineering_bootcamp/1_4_1_Setting_up_the_Environment_on_Google_Cloud.md

    ![](https://i.imgur.com/3U9Pb7I.png)

-3. Wait to established connection and then you'll be able to be connected.
+3. Wait to established connection, and then you'll be able to be connected.

    ![](https://i.imgur.com/NR2Jlcb.png)